-We offer our BIG Activity kits that contain age appropriate activities and resources for 3 activities, together with a comprehensive guide for parents to accompany the kit.
+We offer our Wild Activity kits that contain age appropriate activities and resources for four activities, together with a comprehensive guide for parents to accompany the kit.

 It’s fun to do as a family, it involves physical activity through exploring the local area and it gives parents and carers a range of resources to use to extend the activities beyond the life of the kit.
 It also provides tips about conversations and approaches that can enable families to develop things like confidence or self-esteem, to prepare for change and to develop life skills and connection to the world around them.

 More than that, it will hopefully inspire families to spend time together, to learn more about food and where it comes from, together with the health and financial benefits of cooking and growing locally sourced or grown produce.

 The kits are supplemented by a “How to?” video that gives hints and tips about how to use the kits as well as other ideas about how to embed this approach into more of a routine in daily life, rather than something just designed for the school holidays.